Tse Wei Lim

 Tse Wei also has experience with litigation before Malaysian courts on disputes across a broad range of industries, including complex contractual and shareholder disputes, and has acted as sole counsel in arbitration-related applications and contentious insolvency proceedings.

-- a multinational telecommunications conglomerate in relation to ICSID investment treaty claims and concurrent claims under the World Trade Organisation dispute resolution regime against an Asian State.
+Multinational telecommunications conglomerate in relation to ICSID investment treaty claims and concurrent actions under the World Trade Organisation dispute resolution regime against an Asian State